 Editor’s Note: This post was originally published in August 2013 and has been updated with the most recent information.

-Cemeteries are an intrinsic part of New Orleans’ landscape and history.
+The process says as much about New Orleans’ relationship with death as it does about its climate and topography.
 Because the city is below sea level, interring a body six feet under is not a viable option (caskets literally float back up out of the ground).
 So, New Orleans has developed a unique cemetery culture of above-ground tombs.

 In New Orleans, you'll find cemeteries dating back as early as 1789; a triple-x marked tomb believed to house Voodoo queen Marie Laveau; a Hurricane Katrina memorial paying tribute to the unclaimed and unidentified victims of the storm; and a relationship with the spiritual world that’s both haunting and beautiful.Read More